Modal Functional (Dialectica) Interpretation: Arithmetical systems for light modal Dialectica extraction

 Therefore, the \SQT{necessary} class captures those formulas whose negative computational content can always be erased regardless of the context in which they are used.
-On the other hand, there are cases when $\necsy$ can soundly be applied to a non-necessary formula, leading to cleaner and more efficient extracted programs (see Section \ref{Sec_Ex} below).
+On the other hand, there are cases when $\necsy$ can soundly be applied to a non-necessary formula, leading to cleaner (and thus better) extracted programs (see Section~\ref{SeCEx} below).

-\begin{remark}[modal vs. pseudo-modal] It would appear that our input Arithmetic $\MSys$ is able to prove new modal theorems and even sentences that are invalid in \Schuette's semantics.
-On the other hand, our \CRes restriction on contraction is not present in the usual first-order modal logic systems, thus some of the classical modal theorems will no longer be theorems of $\MSys$.
-Therefore, {\em we say that our input systems are \SQT{pseudo-modal} rather than modal}.
-See \cite{NegriPlatoPA} for extensive comments on the design of formalisms for predicate modal logic, particularly on the yet-unsatisfactory definition of necessity introduction in Natural Deduction systems.
-Contraction restriction notwithstanding, we give the optimal restriction for $\intro{\necsy}$ in view of automated program synthesis.
-However, this does not solve the issue for general, fully-fledged first-order modal logics. \end{remark}
+\begin{rem}[non-standard modal] It would appear that our Arithmetic $\MSys$ is able to prove new modal theorems and even sentences that are invalid in \Schuette's semantics.
+On the other hand, our $\maltese$ restriction is not present in the usual first-order modal logic systems, thus some of the classical modal theorems will no longer be theorems of $\MSys$.

+Yet we suspect we are not far from Prawitz's VI.$\S4$ `fourth version' for $\CSpFive$ with {\it discharge function} for normalization.